December 20, 2024

 ISO-NE’s Regional Energy Shortfall Threshold (REST) will rely on a pair of metrics intended to capture the intensity and duration of energy shortfall risks in extreme weather scenarios, the RTO told the NEPOOL Reliability Committee on Nov.
 19.

 The REST project is an effort to define an acceptable threshold for ISO-NE’s seasonal risk modeling, which will use the RTO’s newly developed probabilistic energy adequacy tool (PEAT).
-ISO-NE is planning to use the REST to evaluate whether additional actions will be needed to support system reliability ahead of winter and summer seasons.
+ISO-NE plans to use the REST to evaluate whether additional actions will be needed to support system reliability ahead of winter and summer seasons.

 The modeling features a “multiday rolling-horizon economic dispatch,” which includes both preventive and corrective measures from the RTO and incorporates generator opportunity costs.
 (See ISO-NE Boosts Energy Adequacy Modeling Capabilities.)